OpenFurry/honeycomb/spec.md

     * The user may see a report of their ad impressions/interactions, promotions, highlights, etc on a central page, and, in the latter two cases, on the submission itself
+    * The site should be able to host promotions based on events (Halloween horror, furry book month, etc)
 * Content discovery and recommendation
     * The user should be able to add favorite tags
     * The user should be able to block tags